-Continued study in watercolor with emphasis on composition, experimentation with media and methods, creativity and personal expression.
+Continued study of watercolor.
+Covers painting development from start to finish with encouragement of personal creative direction.
 Prerequisite: ART 180.
 Two lecture; two lab.
 Both fall and spring semesters.

 ART 245 • Ceramics II

 Emphasizes increasing skill in forming methods.
 Types of clay, glaze composition and experimentation, and kilns and kiln firing are investigated.
 Prerequisite: ART 190.
 Two lecture; two lab.
 Both fall and spring semesters.